yochaigal/newschoolrevolution/_posts/2021-05-18-pbta-vs-osr.md

 # Dungeon World vs OSR

 Over the past month or so I've been fielding a number of questions about GMing Dungeon World and how that differs from most OSR games.
 The answer is actually fairly simple, as the explicit principles and rules of Dungeon World make things pretty clear.
 Although the "OSR" as a movement doesn't have explicit principles, there have been a few attempts over the years so that's what I'll compare them to.

-I'm not going to belabor over _all_ of the differences, either - I think some are quite compatible, in fact.
-Let's begin
+## TL; DR:
+- The rules and principles of Dungeon World _make killing players hard_.
+- That means violence - or rather, the avoidance of violence - is not a good way to encourage critical thinking.
+- OSR games use _violence_ to force creative problem solving.
+- PbtA-style Moves (or Rules, really) can act as walls against player agency.

+# GM Guidance
 First, take a look at the Principles of the OSR from the [Principia Apocrypha](https://lithyscaphe.blogspot.com/p/principia-apocrypha.html).

 The "Cardinal" Principle: **Your Table is Yours**